 - Network effect.

 In 2019 what is left?
-In which of these 15 key areas is bitcoin still king?
+In which of these 15 most important use cases and characteristics is bitcoin still king?

 This one is debatable and it depends on your risk appetite.